-[19] The state court's failure to account for Dr. Briggs's statement that Detrich's functioning had improved since the time of the crime resulted in an unreasonable determination of the facts.
+[19] As the foregoing reveals, the state court's failure to acknowledge all but an isolated statement in Dr. Briggs's report, and its failure to assess the overall significance of Dr. Briggs's medical opinion, resulted in an unreasonable determination of the facts.
 We have previously made clear that a state court unreasonably determines the facts when it "overlook[s] or ignore[s] evidence [that is] highly probative and central to petitioner's claim."
 Taylor, 366 F.3d at 1001.
 Evidence is sufficiently "probative" and "central" if it is "sufficient to support petitioner's claim when considered in the context of the full record bearing on the issue presented in the habeas petition."
 Id.
-The portion of Dr. Briggs's report suggesting that Detrich's neuropsychological functioning was almost certainly abnormally impaired at the time of the crime is central to Detrich's claim.
+Dr. Briggs's conclusion that Detrich was functioning within a "mindset" that "bypassed right or wrong" and "in which instinct took over and reason could not be accessed" is central to Detrich's claim.
 As we explain at length below, if an expert would have testified about such abnormality at the sentencing, there is a reasonable probability that Detrich would not have received the death penalty.
 The "state court's failure to consider, or even acknowledge" this highly probative evidence therefore "casts serious doubt on the state-court fact-finding process and compels the conclusion that the state-court decision[] [was] based on an unreasonable determination of the facts."
-Id. at 1005.
+Id. at 1005.12